aix13033/bitcoin_cycle_dashboard/README.md

 streamlit run app.py
 ```

 The app will launch in your default web browser.
-Adjust parameters
+The configuration
+sidebar has been removed, so the dashboard uses sensible defaults
-such as the DeFi chain and TVL lookback window in the sidebar.
-The
+internally (DeFi chain = **Ethereum** and TVL lookback = **30 days**).
+If you need to change these values, edit the corresponding variables
+(`chain` and `lookback_days`) near the beginning of the `main()` function in
-dashboard will then display the latest metrics, highlight high
+`app.py`.
+The dashboard will then display the latest metrics, highlight
-confidence signals and show escalation levels.
+high confidence signals and show escalation levels without requiring
+any runtime configuration.

 ## Notes